InformaticsMatters/kubernetes-ansible-projects/README.md

     This is one reason why you need to move to the corresponding repository sub-directory before running a playbook.

+## Updating the clone

+To update the root project you can use a standard `git pull` but this will not update the content of your submodules.
+Read the [submodule] documentation **Pulling Upstream Changes from the Project Remote** section for a better understanding of how the man project and its submodules behave.

+To pull everything from the remote you can run this command: -

+    git pull --recurse-submodules

+## Working on a submodule

+Editing submodule code correctly is often a complicated affair.
+You have to do some extra steps if you want changes in a submodule to be tracked.
+As a result you are _strongly advised_ to first read the [submodule] documentation's **Working on a Submodule** section for a better understanding of how to edit and commit any changes _before_ you make any changes to the submodule code.

 ---

 [ansible]: https://docs.ansible.com